sheikhDipta003/UndergradProjects/README.md

 # Undergraduate Projects

-Welcome to my collection of undergraduate projects!
 This repository serves as a portfolio of my academic work during my undergraduate studies in BUET.
-Below you will find descriptions and links to each project, organized by semester and course.
+Below are the descriptions and links to each project, organized by semester and course.

 ## Table of Contents
 - [About](#about)